ShalomGottesman/TeachHub/README.md

 A: This is very important, when dealing with excel to format your table and then exporting out to a csv file you must make sure you export in the correct format.
 Excel has many options for how to export to a CSV, there is UTF-8, for Mac, ect. just select Comma Deliminated and it should work.
 If it does not work try exporting the file again and rerun the application.

  ![GitHub Logo](README_src/TeachHub_ExcelExport.png)

+## PAT Manager in Depth
+ When the user gets a PAT from the GitHub UI and passes it to TeachHub for storage, the PAT is always encryped so that it is not stored in plain text.
+The user is able to specify how much security he wants behind that encryption.
+Selecting NONE when prompted will use a default encyption, it will not be stored in plain text, but the symmetric encryption key is hard coded into the program.
+Chosing a level of LOW or HIGH (where the difference is the minimum requirment of password strength) will then encypt the PAT over a password provided by the user.
+In no way are the origional PAT, not the password/encyption key stored locally on the system.
+An attempt at decryption will check the hashvalue of the provided password if it matches the hashcode of the origional key used, if they match the key is decrypted and then sent with the username to GitHub for verification.
+Only if GitHub verifies the PAT will the user be able to continue.

 ## API